 The oldest yew tree in the UK, is thought around 2000–3000 years old and is found in churchyard in Perthshire.
 Yew trees in England are often found in churchyards, popping up in approximately 500 around the country.
 It is thought yew trees could purify victims of the plague if placed on their graves.

 The Elder tree is a truly magical plant.
 All parts of the tree can be used for good, like food and medicine.

 The English elder comes from the Anglo-Saxon words, aeld meaning fire.
 In Elder tree folklore, the tree was believed to host a powerful spirit called the Elder Mother.
 People hung dried elder leaves to ward off evils from their home, and it was thought to be a lucky omen if an Elder tree grew near your home, as it would offer protection to your household.
 Use of the Elder tree required asking permission through a ritual, and if not asked, it is said the Elder Mother would seek revenge against the person who had offended her.

 In some Christian legends, the elder tree has been given negative connotations.
 It was thought that Judas Iscariot hanged himself on the tree after betraying Jesus.
 It is also said that the wood used in the crucifixion came from this tree, although it is unlikely the weight of the wood could bare the weight of a man.

-Sage has become a widely used ingredient in our food dishes today but did you know the herb has a long history of being used for healing properties?
+Sage has become a widely used ingredient in our food dishes today but did you know the herb has a long history of being used for its healing properties?

 The scientific name for Sage is Salvia which comes from the Latin word Salveo, “to heal” or “to save”.